konradsikorski/smartCAML/README.md

 Best SharePoint CAML query designer app.
 * Quickly build and test CAML queries
 * Update SharePoint list items directly from query results
-* Support for SharePoint 2010+ on premiss and Office 365
+* Support for SharePoint 2010+ on premiss and SharePoint Online

 ## Install
 You can install the latest version from **[here](https://sikorski-workshop.azurewebsites.net/Application/Details/smartcaml)**.